Victory ship: Construction

 Some 184 Victory ships served in the Korean War and a 100 Victory ships served in the Vietnam War.
 Many were sold and became commercial cargo ships and a few commercial passenger ships.
 Some were laid up in the United States Navy reserve fleets and then scrapped or reused.
 Many saw postwar conversion and various uses for years afterward.
-The single VC2-M-AP4 Diesel-powered Emory Victory operated in Alaskan waters for the Bureau of Indian Affairs as North Star III.
+The single VC2-M-AP4 Diesel-powered MV Emory Victory operated in Alaskan waters for the Bureau of Indian Affairs as North Star III.
 AP3 types South Bend Victory and Tuskegee Victory were converted in 1957–58 to ocean hydrographic surveying ships USNS Bowditch and Dutton, respectively.
 Dutton aided in locating the lost hydrogen bomb following the 1966 Palomares B-52 crash.

 Starting in 1959, several were removed from the reserve fleet and refitted for the National Aeronautics and Space Administration.
 One such ship was SS Kingsport Victory, which was renamed USNS Kingsport and converted into the world's first satellite communications ship.
 Another was the former Haiti Victory, which recovered the first man-made object to return from orbit, the nose cone of Discoverer 13, on 11 August 1960.
 USS Sherburne was converted in 1969–1970 to the range instrumentation ship USNS Range Sentinel for downrange tracking of ballistic missile tests.

 Four Victory ships became fleet ballistic missile cargo ships transporting torpedoes, Poseidon missiles, packaged petroleum, and spare parts to deployed submarine tenders: